appscode/blog/content/post/kubeform-announcement/index.md

 tags:
   - cloud-native
   - kubernetes
-  - database
-  - elasticsearch
+  - on-prem
-  - mariadb
+  - kubeform
-  - memcached
+  - terraform
-  - mongodb
+  - gcp
-  - mysql
+  - linode
-  - postgresql
+  - aws
-  - redis
+  - azure
-  - kubedb
+  - equinix-metal
 ---

 We are happy to announce Kubeform v2021.07.13.
 This post lists all the changes and features this release brings to you.

+* Kubeform Enterprise
+* Re-designed the Architecture of Kubeform
+* No Dependency on Terraform CLI
+* Accidental Deletion Protection
+* Update Policy
+* Sensitive Secret Watcher
+* New Status and Conditions
+* Dropped support for Terraform Module

+## What is Kubeform?

+Kubeform by AppsCode is a Kubernetes controller provisioning cloud or on-prem resources using Terraform providers.
+Kubeform provides Kubernetes CRDs for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
+You just write a CRD for your cloud infrastructure, apply it and Kubeform will create it for you!
+Kubeform currently supports 5 top cloud platforms.
+These are AWS, Google Cloud, Azure, DigitalOcean, and Linode.

 ## Kubeform Enterprise

 In this release, we are announcing the Kubeform Enterprise edition.
 Currently, In the Kubeform community edition, you can do everything the enterprise edition does, but you will be limited to only the `default` namespace.
 We plan to bring some exciting new features in the enterprise edition that will not be available to the community edition in the future release.
-Please see the What’s Next section to get an idea of the upcoming features.
+Please see the "Upcoming Features" section to get an idea of the upcoming features.

 ## Re-designed the Architecture of Kubeform